scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

     $ helm upgrade --install my-release-scalardl scalar-labs/scalardl --namespace default -f scalardl-custom-values.yaml
     ```

-> **Note:**
->
+Note:

-> * The same commands can be used to upgrade the pods.
+* The same commands can be used to upgrade the pods.
-> * Release name `my-release-scalardl` can be changed as per your convenience.
+* Release name `my-release-scalardl` can be changed as per your convenience.
-> * `helm ls -a` command can be used to list currently installed releases.
+* `helm ls -a` command can be used to list currently installed releases.
-> * You should confirm the load-schema deployment has been completed with `kubectl get po -o wide` before installing Scalar DL.
+* You should confirm the load-schema deployment has been completed with `kubectl get po -o wide` before installing Scalar DL.
-> * Follow the [Advanced Scalar DL Configuration](#advanced-scalar-dl-configuration) section for more customization.
+* Follow the [Maintain the cluster](#maintain-the-cluster) section for more customization.

 ## Step 5.
 Monitor the Cluster

 It is critical to actively monitor the overall health and performance of a cluster running in production.
-You can use container insights to collect performance metrics and Fluent Bit to collect logs of the EKS cluster.
+You can use Container Insights to collect performance metrics and Fluent Bit to collect logs of the EKS cluster.
 This section will help you to configure monitoring and logging for your EKS cluster.

 ### Recommendations